 Africa emits only 3% of greenhouse gases, even though it accounts for 20-25% of the world’s population.

-“Africa is part of the equation in the fight against climate change, not because it causes it, but rather because it suffers from it,” Christian de Boissieu, emeritus professor at Paris 1 Sorbonne University and member of the AFN, told African Business.
+“Africa is part of the equation in the fight against climate change, not because it causes it, but rather because it suffers from it,” Christian de Boissieu, emeritus professor at Paris 1 Sorbonne University and member of the AFN, tells African Business.

-Despite disproportionately suffering from climate change and repeated pledges from wealthier nations to close the funding gap, Africa still does not have sufficient finance to deal with the impacts of a changing climate.
+Despite disproportionately suffering from climate change and receiving repeated pledges from wealthier nations to close the funding gap, Africa still does not have sufficient finance to deal with the impacts of a changing climate.

 In 2009, rich world countries pledged $100bn a year by 2020 to poorer countries disproportionately harmed by climate change.
-The commitment was reaffirmed in the landmark 2015 Paris Climate Agreement, but only $353bn was paid from 2015 through 2020, according to Reuters.
+The commitment was reaffirmed in the landmark 2015 Paris Climate Agreement, but only $353bn was paid from 2015 to 2020, according to Reuters.

 For the continent as a whole, the transition towards clean energy will require an annual investment of $190bn, according to Nassim Oulmane, director of the climate change and natural resources management division of the United Nations Economic Commission for Africa.

-“Debt-related vulnerabilities remain high on the continent,” added Oulmane.
+“Debt-related vulnerabilities remain high on the continent,” says Oulmane.
 “African nations are often forced to choose between repaying their debt and financing essential sectors.
 Understandably, governments are constrained when it comes to funding ambitious projects,” he says.

 “This represents astronomical sums for most African countries, which are already over-indebted,” says de Boissieu.